kpendolino/KC/content/post/pandas_dataframes.md

 ## Working With Columns

 Pandas allows you to access column datas in several ways.
 First, you can use square brackets to access column data the same way you would use them to access dictionary data by key, for example, `df['Column Name']` returns the data in the _Column Name_ column.
 For simple column names, you can also access that data as an attribute, for example, `df.ColName` returns the data in the _ColName_ column.
+We'll see another method later.

 **Example**
 ```python